openresty/lua-nginx-module/README.markdown

 The use code is executed in a new spawned coroutine with independent globals environment (i.e. a sandbox).
-I/O operations in user code should only be done through predefined NginX APIs, otherwise NginX event loop may be blocked and performance may drop off dramatically.
+I/O operations in user code should only be done through predefined Nginx APIs, otherwise Nginx event loop may be blocked and performance may drop off dramatically.

-As predefined NginX I/O APIs used coroutine yielding/resuming mechanism, the user code should not call any modules that used coroutine API to prevent obfuscating the predefined NginX APIs (actually coroutine module is masked off in `content_by_lua*` directives).
+As predefined Nginx I/O APIs used coroutine yielding/resuming mechanism, the user code should not call any modules that used coroutine API to prevent obfuscating the predefined Nginx APIs (actually coroutine module is masked off in `content_by_lua*` directives).
 This limitation is a little crucial, but don't worry!
-We're working on a alternative coroutine implementation that can be fit in the NginX event framework.
+We're working on a alternative coroutine implementation that can be fit in the Nginx event framework.
 When it is done, the user code will be able to use coroutine mechanism freely as in standard Lua again!

 content_by_lua_file